-The Feeding America Child Hunger Corps is a national service program that began in August 2010 to help increase the capacity of Feeding America member food banks and to increase the number of meals served to children and their families.
+The Feeding America Child Hunger Corps was a national service program that began in August 2010 to help increase the capacity of Feeding America member food banks and to increase the number of meals served to children and their families.
 The program came out of a recommendation from Child Hunger Strategy Team, which identified staffing capacity as one of the largest barriers to being able to expand child hunger programs across the network.
-Thanks to funding from the Conagra Brands Foundation, over forty Corps members have been placed at food banks across the United States.
-Their work is deeply rooted in the needs of local communities and focused on leveraging available resources and partnership development.
+Thanks to funding from the Conagra Brands Foundation, over forty Corps members were placed at food banks across the United States.
+Their work was deeply rooted in the needs of local communities and focused on leveraging available resources and partnership development.

-During their service term, Corps members have started new program models, expanded existing programs to underserved areas, increased program participation, and increased community awareness of child hunger.
-Corps members have been able to help food banks on average grow their meals by three times more than food banks that did not host a Corps member over the same time period.
+During their service term, Corps members started new program models, expanded existing programs to underserved areas, increased program participation, and increased community awareness of child hunger.
+Corps members helped food banks on average grow their meals by three times more than food banks that did not host a Corps member over the same time period.

 “Our Corps member has been a wonderful addition to our team and has been integral in identifying our needs and communicating these needs to our community.
 He has truly made a lasting and positive difference for children struggling with hunger throughout Southern Colorado.”